Sam Beal

-Sam Beal (born August 30, 1996) is an American former professional football player who was a cornerback in the National Football League (NFL).
+Samuel Beal (born August 30, 1996; disappeared July 12, 2025) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He played college football for the Western Michigan Broncos.

 Early life

 Playing at Ottawa Hills High School in Grand Rapids, Michigan, Beal started on its varsity football team for three years and played on both sides of the ball.
 Aside from football, Beal garnered All-American honors his senior year in track and field.
 He committed to Western Michigan in late July 2014, favoring the college because he lived in Kalamazoo before high school.
 Beal was a two-star prospect.

 College career

 A nose for contact turned Beal to the defensive side of the ball in college.
 He played as a true freshman in twelve games and logged 55 tackles as a sophomore.
 A breakout game against USC, which included an interception of Sam Darnold, highlighted Beal's junior season, which was marred by an injury that occurred in regulation of a seven-overtime game against Buffalo and kept him out of the following week's game against Akron.
 Following the season, Beal was named Second Team All-Mid-American Conference (MAC).

 Beal considered entering the 2018 NFL draft but decided to stay, citing a multitude of reasons.
 He was projected to go in the first round of the 2019 NFL draft.
 Beal was named a preseason First Team All-MAC selection for the upcoming 2018 season.
 In June before his senior season, Beal applied to enter the 2018 NFL Supplemental Draft.